Every summer my son comes home a little older, a little stronger, and a lot more confident.

-Even after the nighttime program, older campers can use the lighted basketball and baseball facilities, including the main court and batting cage in Alumni Hall.
-There is also a weight and fitness room, mini movie theater, and game center for pool, ping-pong, air hockey, and more.
+Even after the nighttime program, older campers can use the lighted basketball and baseball facilities, including the main court in Alumni Hall and Peckham Park.
+There is also a weight and fitness room, mini movie theater, and game center for ping pong and more.

-Campers attending Manitou for the entire summer experience an exciting extended trip, grouped by age.
+Campers attending Manitou for the entire summer experience an exciting extended trip over the changeover period, grouped by age.

 Campers enjoy day and overnight excursions to breathtaking Acadia National Park, sandy ocean beaches, amusement areas, and other scenic New England attractions, including whitewater rafting trips, whale-watching cruises, rock-climbing expeditions, and minor-league baseball games.